fieldtrip/website/workshop/madrid2019/tutorial_stats.md

 during a period of 10 mins, where they received an amount of anesthetic drug aimed to produce a relaxed but still responsive behavioural state.
 For every subject, averages are computed over all segments of data belonging to each sedative state.
+(For more details on the dataset [click here](/workshop/madrid2019/eeg_chennu)).
 Thus, for every subject, the data are summarized in an array of condition-specific averages of power.
 The permutation test that will be described in the following informs us about the following null hypothesis: the probability distribution of the condition-specific power averages is identical for all sedative states (baseline vs moderate).

 To test the difference between the average PSDs for baseline and moderate sedative states.
-To load the data structures containing the frequency data averages of all 20 participants are available [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/madrid19/freq_resting.mat)
+The data structures containing the frequency data averages of all 20 participants are available [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/madrid19/tutorial_stats.mat)

     % averages for each individual subject, for each condition load resting_freq.mat